 Threats, Claims of Responsibility and Hostage-Taking

-Treat a threat of violence such as a bombing in the same way as we treat a rumour.
-Reuters policy is to report news, not suppress it.
-At the same time we must avoid gratuitous damage to any individual, group or economic interest by giving circulation to threats that have not been validated.
+We should treat a threat of violence such as a bombing in the same way as we treat a rumour.
+While Reuters policy is to report news, not suppress it, we must avoid gratuitous damage to any individual, group or economic interest by publishing information that has not been verified.
+If we decided to publish information that we have not verified, we should disclose that.
 If an airliner is diverted or a building evacuated because of a bomb threat, that is a fact we should not suppress.
 However, we should be much more cautious in reporting unsubstantiated threats that have not led to significant precautionary action.

 The safety of our journalists, whether staff or freelance, is paramount.
 No story or image is worth a life.
 All assignments to zones of conflict and other dangerous areas are voluntary and no journalist will be penalised in any way for declining a hazardous assignment.

 Journalists on the ground have complete discretion not to enter any danger zone.
 While all reporting of conflict and other hazardous environments involves an element of risk, you must avoid obvious danger and not take unreasonable risks.
 Writers may be able to produce as good a story at a safe distance as from the front line.
 Camera operators and photographers need to be closer to the action but using their experience and training often can enhance their security through careful choice of position.

 You may move into a dangerous environment only with the authorisation of your superior.
 Wherever possible the senior regional editor for your discipline should be consulted.
 Assignments will be limited to those with experience of such circumstances and those under their direct supervision.
 No journalists will be assigned to a danger zone unless they have completed a Hostile Environment training course.